overspend1/endcord/README.md

 Double click in chat:
 On message time - start replying to message
 On message reply line - go to that message
 On username - view profile
 On reaction - toggle that reaction
 On URL - open media / download file / open in browser
+On spoiler - reveal that spoiler

 ### Channel Tree
 If tree object has `>` before the object name, it means it has sub-objects (its drop-down).